 St Lawrence, Stratford sub Castle band of Bellringers was formed in 1998 as a consequence of the installation of the new ring of six bells in the church.
 A number of villagers had learned to ring at St. Thomas` in Salisbury in preparation for "Ringing in the Millennium".

 Ever since the bells were commissioned in 1998, a sufficient number of ringers has been maintained to ring the bells every Sunday and for weddings etc. In all those years the ringers have practised most Monday evenings from 7.30 to 9 pm.

 We have initiated a ‘learning to ring’ session for beginners.
 This is very much for new ringers and will be run occasionally on Monday nights from 7 to 7.30 to provide them quality time on the bells with their instructor.

-If you are interested in taking part in what can be a fun and very rewarding pastime, you are most welcome to come along to one of our practices on Mondays from 7.30 pm where you will be most welcome.
-For more information please email email@example.com
+If you are interested in taking part in what can be a fun and very rewarding pastime, you are most welcome to come along to one of our practices on Mondays from 7.30 pm.

-More information about the history of the bells appears on this website in an Article by Jim Platt dated July 2018
+More information about the history of the bells can be found in this article written by Jim Platt in November 2018.